Planing a comics page out the first thing you need to do is decide what format will you publish it in, what aspect ratio or page size?

 Webcomic?
 That’s not totally standardized but something around 3 : 2 is about typical for I pad screens.
 Old newspaper strips were around 5 : 2 to 10 : 3?

 Graphic Novel [long form], Ero album, American pamphlet?
 Will your book be digital first or pint?

 Standard American comics typically are printed 6.63″ x 10.24″ (16.84 x 26.01 cm).
 That converts to an aspect ratio of 663 : 1024!
+The exact measurements can vary a little bit, as you can see with the blambot guide here I found.
+But the aspect ratio is pretty much always the same!
 You can use this web based calculator to work out what measurements = what.
 Use a ruler to check some of the books you own and enter the numbers.

 European comics typically come hard bound, and 8.4″ x 11.6″ in (21×30 cm).
 That’s 21 : 29.
 But so would be 4.2″ x 5.8″ at half the size but the same proportions.
 See how that works?

 My book Dream Life is 8″ x 10″, 4 : 5!
 It’s a Trade.
 Trade Paperback graphic novels vary widely, there are a few standard sizes for Manga, Zines too.
 This is something we MUST resolve before we start drawing.
 So give it some thought.
 Factors to consider are how it will feel in the readers hands, how much density you can fit on the page before it becomes too small.
 And what’s available if you’re going to print it as well.